creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-28-CurriculumLearningByDIH.md

 # Conclusions

-The article introduces a new metric to implement curriculum learning that is doubly effective as it reduces the training time and does not weed a previous training to be set.
-It wound be intersting to compare the performances to other types of CL and not only SPL and MCL like teacher-student CL that is another great CL technique.
+The article introduces a new metric to implement curriculum learning that is doubly benefic as it reduces the training time and does not need a previous training to be set.
+It would be interesting to compare the performance of DIH to other SOTA CL methods, such as teacher-student CL, aside from SPL and MCL.

 # References